There are 19 properties in Inverbervie

 Things to do in Inverbervie

-There are a number of local amenities in the village, including grocery stores, Inverbervie Sports Centre, Inverbervie Medical Centre, and its own school, Bervie Primary School.
+There are a number of local amenities in the village, including grocery stores, Inverbervie Sports Centre and Inverbervie Medical Centre.
 There are plenty of other amenities available in the nearby towns of Stonehaven and Montrose.
 The town’s main thoroughfare is King Street, which is where most of the local shops are located, as well as Bervie Parish Church, which is one of two churches in the village with St. David’s Scottish Episcopal Church being the other one.

 Inverbervie has a great choice of outdoor activities both within the village and its surrounding areas with numerous walking trails and cycling routes, as well as golf at Auchenblae Golf Course, which is less than ten miles away.
 There is also camping and a caravan park just a short distance from the beach as well as a range of fitness activities, including exercise classes, badminton and volleyball, which are all available at the leisure centre.